 Any student who retakes a previously failed class will be charged the current credit hour rate for the re-take of the class.
-Practical Nursing students must take and pass the PRA100 Integrated Practicum in their last quarter of enrollment; if this course is failed or another course is failed which requires an additional quarter of enrollment; both courses will accrue charges on the student account.
+Practical Nursing students must take and pass the PRA100 Integrated Practicum in their last quarter of enrollment; if another course is failed which requires an additional quarter of enrollment; The PRA100 course is considered completed for up to 7 months following program completion.